 How can I start spread betting?

 On the CMC Markets spread betting platform, you can place all of the necessary steps to start trading, such as choosing from a variety of instruments, buying or selling via an order ticket, and implementing risk management conditions.
-To get started, open a demo account or live account and start trading.
+To get started, read about our spread betting platform.

 Disclaimer: CMC Markets is an execution-only service provider.
 The material (whether or not it states any opinions) is for general information purposes only, and does not take into account your personal circumstances or objectives.
 Nothing in this material is (or should be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by CMC Markets or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.
 The material has not been prepared in accordance with legal requirements designed to promote the independence of investment research.
 Although we are not specifically prevented from dealing before providing this material, we do not seek to take advantage of the material prior to its dissemination.